 Allied is one of those movies great for a simple night out or a red-eye flight.
 Not so if you’re looking for gritty wartime depiction.

-Royal Canadian Air Force Intelligence Officer Max Vatan is dispatched to Morocco to assassinate the Nazi German Ambassador.
-He is partnered with French Resistance fighter Marianne Beauséjour, whom he soon falls in love with and marries.
-After their Moroccan mission, the couple settles down in Hampstead and Marianne gives birth to a baby girl named Anna.
+Royal Canadian Air Force Intelligence Officer Max Vatan is dispatched to Morroco to assassinate the Nazi German Ambassador.
+He is also partnered with French Resistance fighter Marianne Beauséjour, whom he soon falls in love with and marries.
+After their Moroccan mission, the newly-wed couple settles down in Hampstead, and Marianne gives birth to a baby girl named Anna.
 One day, Max is ordered to execute a new mission.
-To his horror, his wife might not be whom she claims to be.
+To his horror, his wife might not be who she claims to be.

 I was of half a mind to skip writing a review for Allied.
-Reason being, I’m quite at a loss of what to say about it.
+The reason being, I’m quite at a loss of what to say about it.

 And while the story has a fair portion of suspenseful, ambiguous moments, I seriously doubt the ending is going to truly surprise anyone.

 As for the sets, they are atmospheric and nostalgic, a vague reminder of grand wartime sagas from the previous century.
 But groundbreaking?
 Awe-inspiring?
 I think most viewers would say no.

 In summary, I think the only reasonable thing to say about Allied is that it’s a decent watch.
 Be it at the cinema, via cable, or on a plane.

 You wouldn’t hate it, that’s impossible with a screen couple so attractive.
 But remember it?
 Hold it to heart?
 I don’t think so.

 Down the road, it would be interesting to see how Allied eventually fares in the careers of the leads and director.
 I suspect it would probably just be brushed aside.
 There’s simply not very much to critique or review about it.